Himel1996/Netflix_Recommendation_System/README.md

 The repository contains the following key files and folders:

 - `main.ipynb`: Jupyter notebook containing the code and analysis for the homework, including data collection, preprocessing, recommender system, clustering, command line solutions and algorithmic question.

+- `main.html`: HTML file for the main solution

 - `CommandLine.sh`: Bash script containing solution for command line question